Solar in Woodbridge, NJ: 2026 Cost, Savings & Payback

 Does Woodbridge have net metering?

-Is solar worth it in Woodbridge, NJ?
+Is solar worth it in Woodbridge, NJ in 2026?